 The University has five libraries, housing a total of 2.6 million books, journals and reports.
 The Hartley Library, on the main Highfield Campus and the Health Services Library at Southampton General Hospital provide state-of-the-art learning centres, with high-speed internet access, network points for laptops and language study areas.
 The Assistive Technology Centre provides specialist services for users with disabilities including computers with extra software in all libraries.

-IT and computing facilities
+IT services and facilities

 Centre for Language Study